COMPUTER RESOURCES INTERNATIONAL (LUXEMBOURG) S.A. (“CRI”)

 This privacy notice is made in accordance with articles 12, 13 and 14 of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the “General Data Protection Regulation” or the “GDPR”)

-In this notice, we will set out information about the processing of your personal data at CRI.
+In this notice we will set out information about the processing of your personal data at CRI.
 Please, feel free to contact us if you need any further information or additional clarifications to the points, discussed below.
-You may contact us at the following e-mail: email@example.com.
+You may contact us on the following e-mail: email@example.com.

 Computer Resources International (Luxembourg) S.A. (“CRI” or “we”)

 Address: 11 Rue de l’Industrie L-8399 Windhof, GD of Luxembourg